About

 Online Directory

 Our online directory promotes the work of visual artists living or working in Richmond to curators, gallerists, collectors, businesses and the public.
-The directory is free to artists, and runs independently of city agencies and organizations.
-Our goal is for it to become self-sustaining.
+The directory is free to artists.
+The only requirement is that you keep a complete and updated profile.

 Richmond Open Studios

-We organize an annual, free to the public, inclusive Open Studio event where visual artists can show and sell their work directly to the public.
-Richmond Open Studios bring West Contra Costa art lovers and neighbors eager to support Richmond’s local artists and businesses.
+We organize an annual, free to the public, inclusive Open Studio event where 90+ visual artists show and sell their work directly to the public.
+The registration fee is $80.
+Our Richmond Open Studios weekend event brings over 1,000 West Contra Costa art lovers.

 Local Artist Promotion

-Our social media accounts, monthly newsletter, Directory and Events page announces our members’ shows and classes free of charge.
+Our exhibitions, social media accounts, monthly newsletter, directory and events page announces our members’ shows and classes free of charge.

 What We Do